groundy

 The Verdict

-For developers doing interactive debugging and rapid iteration, the 2x fast mode premium on Opus 4.8 is far easier to justify than the 6x rate that applied to Opus 4.6 and 4.7.
-The 2.5x speed improvement preserves flow state and enables faster iteration cycles, and the surcharge now requires substantially less productivity gain to break even.
+For developers doing interactive debugging and rapid iteration, fast mode delivers measurable value.
+The 2.5x speed improvement preserves flow state and enables faster iteration cycles that can justify the premium.

-The most pragmatic approach: run fast mode for intensive interactive sessions, measure the productivity impact, and decide whether the 2x premium fits your workflow.
+The most pragmatic approach: run fast mode for your most intensive interactive sessions, measure the productivity impact, and decide whether the premium fits your workflow.
+On the Opus 4.8 default, that premium is 2x and the case is easier than the 6x math above suggests; on Opus 4.7 pinned explicitly, the 6x bar still applies.
 With the /fast toggle making mode switching trivial, you can optimize on a session-by-session basis rather than committing to one approach.